kai824/tp/docs/UserGuide.md

 Example:
 * `sort a/major` sorts all entries with the "Major" attribute by lexicographical order of the attribute value of "Major".

+### Undo the last command: `undo`

+Undoes the last command.
+For instance, if you deleted the wrong entry accidentally, you can use this command to revert the data.

+Format: `undo`
+* Only the last command can be undone.
+If `undo` is used multiple times consecutively, it will revert back and forth between the latest 2 versions of the data.
+* Does not change any applied filters.
+If a filter was accidentally applied, you can use `list` to clear any existing filters.
+* Does not work after exitting and re-opening the app.
+Using `undo` on a freshly opened app will not change anything.

 ### Exiting the program: `exit`

 Exits the program.